-- 7. In the Assembly Options screen, click Next. - 8.
-In the Assembly Output screen, type "Transcriptome" into the Project Name text box, then use the Browse button to specify a Project Folder for your assembly output files.
-Click Next. - 9.
+- c.
+Choose RefSeq Fungi and press Select. - d.
+Click Next. - 6.
+In the Assembly Options screen, click Next. - 7.
+In the Assembly Output screen, type Transcriptome into the Project Name text box, then use the Browse button to specify a Project Folder for your assembly output files.
+Click Next. - 8.
 In the Run Assembly Project screen, note that: - The estimated disk requirement of 2.1 TB is based on the total length of the fungal Transcript Annotation Database, which is 4.2 GB: larger than a human genome.
 That estimate is based on reference guided genome assemblies that have fixed 50X coverage, not reference guided transcriptome assemblies, which have highly variable coverage.
 The assembly in this tutorial has extremely low coverage and uses far less disk space than what is estimated here. - Cloud Assembly is not offered for the de novo transcriptome workflow because most data sets exceed the 48 hour time limit. - Click the link "Run assembly on this computer."
-The assembly will take approximately one hour on a standard laptop. - 10.
+The assembly will take approximately one hour on a standard laptop. - 9.
 Wait until being informed that assembly has finished, then click Next.